swayne275/bitly-python/README.md

 After all dependencies are configured (inlcuding Python 3.6.x+), cd to the `/src/` directory of this project and run `python3 server.py`.

+Note that if you used a `venv` to install dependencies locally, that must be active every time you run the server (unless you had the dependencies already installed globally).

 # Using the API
 ## Overview
 There is a single main endpoint that will return the averaged country click